SnowyMouse/invader/README.md

   -e --exclude <dir>           Exclude copying any tags that share a path with
                                a tag in specified directory.
 Use multiple times to exclude multiple directories.
-  -E --exclude-matched <dir>   Exclude copying any tags that are also located
+  -E --exclude-matched         Exclude copying any tags that are also located
                                in the specified directory and are functionally the same.
 Use multiple times to exclude multiple directories.